OctopusDeploy/blog/blog/2023-06/ten-pillars-of-pragmatic-deployments/index.md

 #### Feature branch

-The feature branch strategy allows developers to deploy an application version with changes they are currently implementing, usually in a non-production environment, alongside the main deployment.
+The feature branch strategy allows developers to deploy an application version with changes they are working on, usually in a non-production environment, alongside the main deployment.

 It may not be necessary to maintain database backward and forward compatibility with feature branch deployments.
 Because feature branches are for testing and tend to be short-lived, it may be acceptable that each feature branch deployment has access to its own test database.

 ## Pillar 4.
 Recoverable deployments {#recoverable-deployments}

-The aim of implementing repeatable and verifiable deployments, tested in non-production environments before being released to production, is to identify bugs before they can affect end users.
+Implementing repeatable and verifiable deployments, tested in non-production environments before being released to production, aims to identify bugs before they can affect end users.
 However, some bugs will inevitably find their way to production.
-When they do, it is important to restore the production environment to a desirable state.
+When they do, quickly restoring the production environment to a good state is important.

 ### Rolling back or forward

-Recovering from an undesirable deployment means rolling back to a previous good deployment, or rolling forward to a new version that returns the environment to a desirable state.
+Recovering from an undesirable deployment means rolling back to a previous good application version or rolling forward to a new version that returns the environment to a desirable state.

-Either solution is suitable for stateless applications, but when a database is involved, rollbacks must be treated with care.
+Either solution is suitable for stateless applications, but rollbacks must be treated with care when a database is involved.

 This is the [advice from the FlyWay project](https://flywaydb.org/documentation/command/undo#important-notes):

 > While the idea of undo migrations is nice, unfortunately it sometimes breaks down in practice.
 As soon as you have destructive changes (drop, delete, truncate, …), you start getting into trouble.
-And even if you don’t, you end up creating home-made alternatives for restoring backups, which need to be properly tested as well.
+And even if you don't, you end up creating home-made alternatives for restoring backups, which need to be properly tested as well.

 [RedGate offers this advice for database rollbacks](https://documentation.red-gate.com/sca/developing-databases/concepts/advanced-concepts/rollbacks/rollback-guidance):